iamneerajsingh/MCT-India-Summit-Hackathons/4_MCT_India_Frontier_Hack.md

 By the end of today, you have framed a real MCT challenge, explored AI-powered solutions, collaborated as a Frontier Firm team, and contributed ideas that can shape the future of MCT delivery.
 We cannot wait to see your ideas come to life. 🚀

 *Built for the MCT community • Powered by Copilot • Inspired by real-world delivery challenges*

+Please share your valuable Feedback here!
+[Link to be added]